TylerJNewman/Thyme/README.md

-# Tea Assessment
+# Thyme

-Render a list of formula from Homebrew
+TODO:

-- When clicking a formula render enough information about that formula to be useful to a developer who is interested in that formula
+- When clicking a package render enough information about that package to be useful to a developer who is interested in that package
-- Show the users who contributed to each formula
+- Show the users who contributed to each package
 - Clicking on usernames should open their profile page on GitHub
-- Add some flair

 Expectations: use of the GitHub API and React.
 There’s a lot of data, don’t show all of it, be selective for the UX and for your own time.